 Photographs predating WWII show the size of the complex and the huge barracks located in the large squares of the fortress.
-Early XX century images mostly show global views of the complex.
+Early 20th century images mostly show global views of the complex.

-On the other hand, both the XVIII-XIX century plans and the XX century images record an ongoing building choke due to lack of space.
+Both the 18th and 19th century plans and the 20th century images record an ongoing building choke due to lack of space.

 Current survey

-The status quo reference survey was made available by the North Tyrrhenian Sea Port System Authority within the framework of the PRA research project 2017 “Tuscany’s renaissance architectures: case studies between historical investigation, survey and structural analysis”, funded by the University of Pisa.
+The ASTRO laboratory status quo reference survey was made available by the North Tyrrhenian Sea Port System Authority within the framework of the 2017 PRA research project ‘Tuscany’s renaissance architectures: case studies between historical investigation, survey and structural analysis’, funded by the University of Pisa.